tahacalik/LabKits/README.md

 ### Normal Pages
 ## App.xaml
+- There are styles and design parts in the form interface.
 ## CihazEklePenceresi.xaml
+- It visualizes device adding process and contains these operations.
 ## Guncelleme.xaml
+- It visualizes kit update statuses and hosts their processes.
 ## GuncellemeCihaz.xaml
+- It visualizes device update statuses and hosts their processes.
 ## KayitPopUp.xaml
+- Alert popup that changes based on actions.
 ## kitEklePenceresi.xaml
+- It visualizes kit adding process and contains these operations.
 ## MainWindows.xaml
+- It is the main block window of the software.
+It contains the user interface.

 ### classlar file
 ## cagir.cs